A Great Chaos: Songs

 "Paranoid" is a trap song that displays Carson and Lonely utilizing eccentric flows to rap about wealth, women, and guns.
 Norris highlighted one of the song's lyrics—"I fuck Barbie bitches/All my hoes be plastic"—as a reference to Barbie, whose Ken doll line is Carson's namesake, and his debut extended play Boy Barbie (2020).
 "Pots" features a glitchy, hypnotic atmosphere, with a "rolling beat" that Sundaresan likened to the robotic spiders from the 2002 film Spy Kids 2: The Island of Lost Dreams.
 Alphonse Pierre, also of Pitchfork, viewed it as playing the "Opium handbook" with its lyrical allusions to the occult.
 "Like This" centers around a chorus by Lil Uzi Vert, who asks in varying alterations: "Why my jeans fit like this?".
 A writer for AllMusic credited Uzi's appearance with providing some "pop stability" to A Great Chaos.
 "Overtime" features a "continuous ticker of hi-hat and snare rolls", per Gedron.
 A favorite of Carson's, "Vampire Hour" was cited by AllMusic's writer as an example of the album's moments of "unsophisticated, raging fun".
 On "Rockstar Lifestyle", Carson embraces a rockstar persona; when asked what the term meant to him by Pierre, he said it was "about pushing the boundaries and doing whatever the fuck you want".
-A writer for AllMusic highlighted his use of "Young Thug-influenced vocal inflections and haunted melodic hooks" on "I Need U".
+"I Need U" is a love song driven by "buzzing synths" and heavy 808s, with Carson's Auto-Tuned vocals providing additional melody; a writer for AllMusic compared his "vocal inflections and haunted melodic hooks" with Young Thug.

 The deluxe edition of A Great Chaos features seven bonus tracks which show Carson "stick[ing] to the script" of the main album, according to Vibe's Preezy Brown.
+Complex Antonio Mejori described "Mewtwo" as being one of the album's "most lighthearted and whimsical songs", with Carson rapping playfully about the mascot of Cocoa Puffs and comparing his girl to the titular Pokémon over a "quirky" lead melody, strummed chords, and "delicate" bell chimes.
 "SS" sees Carson compare the size of his gun's drum magazine to the breasts of the American actress Sydney Sweeney.
-"Overseas" is driven by 808-heavy production, a "electric" beat, and subtle melody.
+"Overseas" is driven by 808-heavy production, an "electric" beat, and subtle melody.
 Its lyrics see Carson offer an update on his recent life—spent mostly on tour—and reflecting on his rise to prominence.
 He also mentions the European cities London, Paris, and Amsterdam, the first three stops of his Chaos Tour.